Anushka-0422/100-days-of-code/README.md

 🎯 Navigating with classList (add, remove, toggle, contains) ➕ Adding elements dynamically with appendChild(e), append(e), prepend(element), insertAjacentElement(where, e).
 ➖ Removing elements using removeChild, remove.

+🌟 Day 48 of #100DaysOfCode 🌟
+Today, I explored DOM Events and how to make webpages more interactive using JavaScript!

+📌 What I learned:
+🔹 onclick event – to trigger functions when an element is clicked 🔹 onmouseenter – to respond when the mouse hovers over an element 🔹 addEventListener() – for better control and flexibility over event handling 🔹 The use of this keyword inside event listeners – to reference the element that triggered the event

+💡 DOM events bring life to your website.
+It’s all about reacting to user interactions!

+#100DaysOfCode #WebDevelopment #JavaScript #backend#LearningJourney #TechSkills #DOM #EventHandling #CodeNewbie